Canon 4000D vs Fujifilm XP130

 It is notable that the 4000D has a hotshoe, while the XP130 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the XP130 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the XP130 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the XP130 was succeeded by the Fujifilm XP140.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 4000D or the Fujifilm XP130 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.